Gurobi/gurobipy-pandas/docs/source/examples/unit-commitment.md

 startup = generators.groupby("generator_class").apply(startup_constraints).droplevel(0)
 ```

-This groupby + shift operation creates constraints of this form (best inspected using the LP file, see below):
+This groupby + shift operation creates constraints of this form (these can be inspected by writing the model to an LP file using `model.write("unit-commitment.lp")`):

 ```
 startup[thermal1,0900]: num_active[thermal1,0800]